 “My guy got Trippie Redd on the track when I asked for him.
 It’s a simple conversation, they know who I am.
 And now my song is in his top 5 on Spotify.
 My huge fan base can do that for people, no one else is doing that.
 It allows me to work with who I want to work with.”

-While the tone of this statement is one of heady self-appraisal, it’s also recognition of the execution of his strategy to tap into the American market:
+It’s a win-win method, and this statement recognises the flawless execution of his strategy to tap into the American market:

 “The Logan Paul fight was a chance for me to get embedded in the American audience.
 That’s why I made it happen.
 It’s worked well and allowed me to collaborate so easily now with US artists.
 If there’s an opportunity there, I’ll take it.”

 At this point, that tattoo of the name his fans gave him doesn’t seem like such a stretch.
-If ‘Wake up Call’ is a flexing saunter towards music’s top table, the album promises a closer look at the man behind the public image.
+If ‘Wake up Call’ is a flexing saunter towards music’s top table of streams, clicks and clout, the album promises a closer look at the man behind the public image.

 Given his self-assured public demeanor, a body of work which breaks down these barriers is certainly an intriguing prospect.
 One thing’s certain: wherever KSI leads his online devotees next, the pilgrimage will be interesting, while the vision and strategy will be nailed on.
 Perhaps his CV ought to read “a guy who can do a lotta things” after all.